 Current Unemployment Rate

 The Bureau of Labor Statistics (BLS) released its latest jobs report.
 It revealed that the economic shutdown made necessary by COVID-19 caused the unemployment rate to jump to 14.7%.
 Many anticipate that next month the percentage could be even higher.
 These numbers represent the extreme hardship so many families are experiencing right now.
 That pain should not be understated.
-However, the long-term toll the pandemic will cause should not be overstated either.
-If you have been dealing with mental stress and anxiety due to your employment status, cannabis products from indacloud may help calm your mind.

 Here is a graph comparing current unemployment numbers (actual and projected) to those during the Great Depression.
 Clearly, the two unemployment situations do not compare.